Department of Chemistry

 The purpose of the Master of Science (M.S.) degree program in Chemistry is to offer students the opportunity to acquire a sound preparation of the fundamentals in several areas of chemistry, to introduce students to recent advances in chemical theory and methods, and to encourage research in a specific area of study.

 Qualified students are encouraged to apply for teaching and/or research assistantships and fellowships.
-Requests should be sent to the Graduate Advisor of Record for chemistry when application is made for admission to UTSA.
+Requests should be sent to the Graduate Advisor of Record for Chemistry when application is made for admission to UTSA.

 The complete set of requirements for the M.S. degree in Chemistry is described in the Chemistry M.S.
 Program Handbook, which can be accessed on the department website.